This page covers how to start Ray on your single machine or cluster of machines.

 ray.init(address...), your Ray program will only be parallelized across a single machine!

-You can also use the manual cluster setup (Manual Cluster Setup) by running initialization commands on each node.
+You can also use the manual cluster setup (Ray with Cluster Managers) by running initialization commands on each node.

 On the head node: